Fire Rescue News & Events

 Early CPR Saves Lives!

 In cases of out of hospital cardiac arrest, statistics have proven that early Cardio Pulmonary Resuscitation (CPR) and defibrillation are key factors in patient survival.
 This was proven true in a emergency medical incident during an event in downtown St. Augustine.
-See the pic and read Dan and Sherry Hartman's success story and find out how you can learn these life saving skills.
+Read Dan and Sherry Hartman's success story and find out how you can learn these life saving CPR skills.